How to do a museum micro-visit

 If the highlight of your lunch break is browsing the supermarket’s sandwich aisle, why not do a quick search for museums and galleries nearby?

-You might be surprised: according to a recent report, 55% of people in England live within walking distance of at least one.
+You might be surprised: according to this report, 55% of people in England live within walking distance of at least one.

 Not only will a quick art fix revitalise your lunch break and take your mind off your to-do list, LSE Professor of Behavioural Science Paul Dolan believes that a daily ‘wellbeing allowance’ – just 30 minutes doing something that makes you feel good – is key to managing the stresses of modern life.